crlamke/bash-installer/README.md

 # bash-installer
 bash based installer and uninstaller with sample K8s script in same style

+# This repo is in development and not tested to work in its current state.